dreamking60/d3-start-to-finish-leanpub/manuscript/25 PRACTICAL Add state management.md

 The data array (`data`) can also be thought of as state.
 (This makes sense because the `data` array describes what the Energy Explorer needs to display.)

 Therefore let’s move `data` to the `state` object.
-Start by removing its declaration and initialization from `main.js`:
+Start by removing its declaration and initialisation from `main.js`:

 {caption: "main.js", line-numbers: false}
 ```